 It is breath taking to stand on top of a mountain, engulfed in glistening white and tranquility, suspended between heaven and earth.
 As you begin dancing on skis toward the valley below, with a sense of floating on clouds, you experience the grandeur of nature and your capability to play in it.
 You invest in skill that grows with every run you take.
 You collect the rewards over the course of your lifespan with rising joy, health, and happiness.
 Family and friends can grow with you.

-Well, it may not be that way for everyone, until skill begins to open the door.
-You have the option of drawing all kind of radius turns from wide open to short wedel, from skidding, carving, railing, to cruising or staying in the fall line.
-You may add dynamic, rhythm, flow, and personality - just like in dancing where three steps of a waltz are the turning technique, but choreography widens the scope.
+You have the option of sailing radius turns from wide open to short wedel, from skidding, carving, railing, to cruising, or hugging the fall line.
+You may add dynamic, rhythm, flow, and personality.
+Just like in dancing you let choreography unlock an other world, your world.